 Following are the general phases of User-Centered design process:

 - Specify the context of use: Identify the people who will use the product, what they will use it for, and under what conditions they will use it.

 - Specify requirements: Identify any business requirements or user goals that must be met for the product to be successful.

 - Create design solutions: This part of the process is done in stages, building from a rough concept to a complete design.

 - Evaluate designs: Evaluation – ideally through usability testing with actual users – is as integral as quality testing is to good software development.

-The UCD process is integrated in to our Agile Development methodology with focus on “Developing for User Experience”.
-Every Sprint in the agile development encompasses Plan, Analyze, Design, Test and Refinement of End user experiences.
+The UCD process is integrated into our Agile Development methodology with a focus on “Developing for User Experience”.
+Every Sprint in the agile development encompasses Plan, Analyze, Design, Test and Refinement of End-user experiences.
 And refine +

 Invision is a Powerful design Prototyping tools.
 Upload your design files and add animations, gestures, and transitions to transform your static screens into clickable, interactive prototypes.

 Adobe Photoshop is a raster graphics editor developed and published by Adobe Systems for macOS and Windows.
 It can edit and compose raster images in multiple layers and supports masks, alpha compositing and several colour models including RGB, CMYK, CIELAB, spot colour and duotone.
 Photoshop has vast support for graphic file formats but also uses its own PSD and PSB file formats which support all the aforementioned features.

 Sketch is a proprietary vector graphics editor for Apple’s macOS, developed by the Dutch company Bohemian Coding.